-- 8.62 These consist of various different kinds of taxes payable periodically, usually annually, of which the most common are the following: - Poll taxes: These are taxes levied as specific amounts of money per adult person, or per household, independently of actual or presumed income or wealth.
-The amounts levied may vary, however, according to the circumstances of the person or household (GFSM2001, 1162; OECD, 6000); - b.
+- 9.639.66 Miscellaneous current taxes consist of various different kinds of taxes payable periodically, usually annually, of which the most common are the following: - a.
+Poll taxes: These are taxes levied as specific amounts of money per adult person, or per household, independently of actual or presumed income or wealth.
+The amounts levied may vary, however, according to the circumstances of the person or household (GFSM 2004 2014, 1162; OECD, 6000); - b.
 Expenditure taxes: These are taxes payable on the total expenditures of persons or households instead of on their incomes.
 Expenditure taxes are alternatives to income taxes and may be levied at progressively higher rates in the same way as personal income taxes, depending upon the total level of expenditure.
-They are uncommon in practice (GFSM2001, 1162; OECD, 6000); - c.
-Payments by households to obtain certain licences: Payments by persons or households for licences to own or use vehicles, boats or aircraft and for licences to hunt, shoot or fish are treated as current taxes.
-So are payments to government for the right to undertake certain activities, such as operating a casino or driving a taxi-cab.
-Chapter 17 part 5 discusses when a licence to use a natural resource is treated as an asset.
+They are uncommon in practice (GFSM 20012014, 114134162; OECD, 6000); - c.
+Payments by households to obtain certain licences: As explained in paragraphs 9.54 and 9.55, mandatory payments by persons or households in order to obtain licences to own or use certain goods or to engage in the pursuit of certain activities should generally be recorded as taxes.
+Examples of payments which would normally be treated as current taxes are licences to own or use vehicles, boats or aircraft, driving or pilot's licences, firearm licences, licences for recreational hunting, shooting or fishing, visa fees, airport fees and court fees.
+Payments by persons or households for licences to own or use vehicles, boats or aircraft and for licences for recreational hunting, shooting or fishing are treated as current taxes.
 Payments for all other kinds of licences (for example, driving or pilot's licences, television or radio licences, firearm licences, etc.) or fees to government (for example, payments for passports, airport fees, court fees, etc.) are treated as purchases of services rendered by governments.
-The boundary between taxes and purchases of services is based on the practices actually followed in the majority of countries in their own accounts (GFSM2001, 11451 and 11452; OECD, 5200);
+The boundary between taxes and purchases of services is based on the practices actually followed in the majority of countries in their own accounts (GFSM_2001_2014, 114511451 and 11452; OECD, 5200);

 d.
-Taxes on international transactions: These consist of taxes on travel abroad, foreign remittances, foreign investments, etc., except those payable by producers (GFSM2001, 1155 and 1156; OECD, 5127).
+Taxes on international transactions: These consist of taxes on travel abroad, foreign remittances, foreign investments, etc. except those payable by producers (GFSM_20012014, 1155 and 11561156; OECD, 5127).